Jason Andrew Varitek

 - Born April 11, 1972 in Rochester, MI USA

 He announced his retirement at a press conference in Fort Myers, FL on March 1, 2012.
 He had become a free agent after being mostly a back-up with the Red Sox the previous two seasons, and at age 40, his services were no longer of interest to teams.
 He had played his entire 15-season career with Boston.
 On July 21st that year, the Red Sox staged festivities before their game with the Toronto Blue Jays to honor him, in the for of a "Thanks, Tek" night at Fenway Park.
 In September, he joined the team's front office as a special assistant to GM Ben Cherington, although there was speculation that his future job may well be taking over for embattled manager Bobby Valentine.
+That did not happen, however, as the Red Sox ended up bringing back former pitching coach John Farrell as their manager when Valentine was fired, as expected.

 He appeared in the movie Fever Pitch as himself.